ScrewYouPink/FeebleMindedBot/README.md

 # FeebleMindedBot
-A discord bot for the feeble minded thats about it stop reading this
+A discord bot for the feeble minded, thats about it, stop reading this!